luizbgomide/sovereign/spells.md

 #### Elemental Guardian
 The elementalist imbues a human-sized mass of earth, water, fire, or air with a crude awareness and an eagerness to defend them.

-Whatever the substance used, it now has 4 HD, AC 15, a Move of 40’/action, a +1 skill bonus, saves of 13+, Instinct 0, Morale 12, and a melee attack of +6/1d10 with no Shock.
+Whatever the substance used, it now has 4 HD, AC 15, a Move of 40’/action, a +1 skill bonus, saves of 13+, and a melee attack of +6/1d10 with no Shock.
 If called from earth, it has 6 hit dice, albeit its other stats don’t change.
 If called from fire, it does 5/- Shock damage.

 If summoned from water, it has an AC of 18, and if called from air, it can fly at its usual movement rate.
 It has a human degree of intelligence, can communicate with others and manipulate objects, and serves with suicidal devotion.